grafana/agent/docs/sources/flow/getting-started/opentelemetry-to-lgtm-stack.md

 }
 ```

-This represents the pipline:
+This represents the pipeline:
 ```
 Metrics, Logs, Traces: OTLP Receiver → batch processor → OTLP Exporter
 ```

-We would be implementing the following pipeline in this guide:
+We will be implementing the following pipeline in this guide:

 ```
 Metrics: OTel → batch processor → prometheus remote write